Healthy Pumpkin Cheesecakes

 Mix ins: I haven’t tried mixing anything into the filling of this (peanut butter, chocolate, berries, etc) but I think it would work.
 Alternatively, you can just top the cheesecakes with whatever garnish you like.
 You can also try these mini cheesecakes: Mini Lemon Cheesecakes, Mini Key Lime Cheesecakes, Frozen Key Lime Pie (gluten free and dairy free) or Healthy Cheesecake Bites

-Making one large cheesecake: I haven’t tried making one large cheesecake with this recipe but I think it would work if you were to make it in a spring form cheesecake pan
+Making one large cheesecake: I haven’t tried making one large cheesecake with this recipe but I think it would work if you were to make it in a springform pan

 Serving Gluten Free Pumpkin Cheesecake:

 These pumpkin cheesecakes are best made 24 hours in advance of when you have to serve them.
-They only need about 6 hours to cool, but if they can set in the refrigerator overnight they’ll be even better!
+They only need about 6 hours to cool, but if they can sit in the refrigerator overnight, they’ll be even better!

 Serve chilled: These cheesecakes should be served chilled.
 They’re fine to sit out at room temp for 1-2 hours, but they will get soft, and they’re meant to be eaten cold.

-With cinnamon: We served these with a sprinkle of cinnamon on top, but you could also do chocolate, peanut butter, caramel sauce really anything you like!
+With cinnamon: We served these with a sprinkle of cinnamon on top, but you could also do chocolate, peanut butter, or make the homemade caramel sauce in this healthy apple pie bars recipe!

 Cheesecake bites must be stored in the refrigerator.
 They will last in the refrigerator for up to 5 days.
 They can get a little moist on top from condensation in the refrigerator so I recommend just blotting them with a paper towel before serving if that happens